 Yoga and Joint Hypermobility Syndrome (JHS)

-Yvonne Austen and Jacqui Tweddle
+with Yvonne Austen & Jacqui Tweddle

 As yoga teachers, we are regularly faced with students in our classes who are somewhere on the spectrum of Joint Hypermobility Syndrome (JHS).
-These students are very often un- aware they are hypermobile, and can be undiagnosed even in more serious cases.
+These students are very often unaware they are hypermobile.
 Indeed, the occurrence of hypermobility is more common than we may expect, and yoga can attract students on the spectrum.

-The day will introduce yoga teachers to the syndrome, and its re- lated conditions and possible complications.
-There will be both theory and practice through- out the day.
-You will learn how to observe and identify people with JHS and how to work in a safe and effective way to manage any symptoms a student may currently have, as well as how we go about alerting the student to understanding the condition and working safely them- selves.
-We will cover asana, pranayama and meditation, as JHS can affect all the body sys- tems.
+The day will introduce yoga teachers to the syndrome, and its related conditions and possible complications.
+There will be both theory and practice throughout the day.
+You will learn how to observe and identify people with JHS and how to work in a safe and effective way to manage any symptoms a student may currently have, as well as how to go about alerting the student to understanding the condition and working safely themselves.
+We will cover asana, pranayama and meditation, as JHS can affect all the body systems.

-Yvonne is a yoga teacher with a special interest in JHS, and Jacqueline is a yoga teacher who is herself at the more severe end of the spectrum of JHS – having a condition called Ehlers Danlos syndrome.
+Yvonne is a yoga teacher with a special interest in JHS, and Jacqueline is a yoga teacher who is herself at the more severe end of the spectrum of JHS – having a condition called Ehlers-Danlos syndrome.

-Jacqui Tweddle has practiced yoga all her life, working with teachers from different schools through the years.
-Nowadays, she works mostly with Scaravelli-inspired mentors, and practices this intuitive way at home, as it works well with her health conditions.
-Jacqui has an extreme form of hypermobility, called Ehlers Danlos Syndrome.
-This genetic disorder results in frequent joint dislocations, chronic pain, and a multitude of other issues and associated conditions.
+Jacqui Tweddle has practised yoga all her life, working with teachers from different schools through the years.
+Nowadays, she works mostly with Scaravelli-inspired mentors, and practises this intuitive way at home, as it works well with her health conditions.
+Jacqui qualified as a yoga teacher in 2013 with Yoga Scotland and enjoys teaching people with chronic health conditions, especially people with hypermobility.